Mine-and-blade-admin/Battlegear2/README.md

     + Arrows being stuck in Shields
     + Enchantments
 * Quivers
-    +Quivers are the "current project" They are not released to the public yet
+* Arrows

 **Note from nerd-boy:** I am not 100% happy with the way we are syncing items.
 It works now by sending a packet with all the "battle items" to each player that is viewing a player every 60 ticks.
 I am not sure if this will be too much or not.
 Although right now I cannot think of another way to do it that doesn't require more bytecode manipulation.
 I think we already have enough AccessTransformers planed to keep us busy without adding more that we may in fact not need.

-**What does not work**
-* Some of the more "advanced" quiver features +Rendering on the back
-    +Support for multiple types of arrows in the same quiver

-Instalation
+Installation
 -----------
 The files contained within the repository must be placed inside a minecraft forge-universal src installation.
-Due to potential legal issues of re-distributing Majong .java files, all base class edits are distributed as .java.patch files.
+Due to potential legal issues of re-distributing Mojang .java files, all base class edits are distributed as .java.patch files.

 The full battlegear source can be obtained by running